 • Check out the school review by alumni, visitors, observers and or university commission.

-I have read a lot about people who forfeited their admissions because they chose the wrong subject combination in JAMB.
+I have read a lot about people who forfeited their admissions because they chose the wrong subject combination while filling their JAMB registration slip.
+This is why you need adequate information.

-You can avoid this by taking time to study your JAMB brochure and the university requirements for your preferred course.
+You can avoid this mistake by taking time to study JAMB brochure and institution of choice’s subject combination requirements for the course you chose.

 Whichever, what is important is that you meet the cut-off point of your preferred university.